20klompr/xPro-V5/Side_Panel.md

 3. **File from SD Card:** Example: Use the $SD/Run command and a filename Example: `$User/Macro0=$SD/Run=foo.nc`

 A file can be gcode, most Grbl_ESP32 commands and settings or a mixture of both.

-*You must be in the idle state to execute button macros*

 ## TMC diag_0
 TMC drivers StallGuard output, if enable